tusharsadhwani/slay-the-jokers/README.md

 *Why?* This is the folder that Lovely injects mods from.

-## Step 5: Install Python via `uv`
+## Step 5: Install `uv` (Python Package Manager)

-- Double click the `install_uv.bat` file in the `SlayTheJokers` folder.
-This will install [uv](https://docs.astral.sh/uv/guides/install-python/) which we use to run Python code for the mod.
+- Open the `SlayTheJokers` folder and double-click `install_uv.bat`.
+This will install [`uv`](https://docs.astral.sh/uv/), which is needed to run Python for uploading the game's data.
+- A black command window will open, and you'll see colorful loading bars gradually filling up as uv installs.

-- You should now see the `uv.exe` and `uvx.exe` files in the `SlayTheJokers` folder.
+- Once it's done, you should see `uv.exe` and `uvx.exe` appear in the SlayTheJokers folder.

-*Why?* Python is necessary to run the script that uploads your game data to the overlay server.
-Python is a programming language commonly used for scripting and automation tasks, such as uploading data to servers.
+*Why?* `uv` is a lightweight Python package manager that allows the mod to run scripts for uploading the game's data.
+Python is a programming language commonly used for tasks like automation and sending data to servers.

 ## Step 6: Add Your Credential File